 The A-Clinic Foundation is a non-governmental organisation and service provider founded in 1955.
 Our treatment and rehabilitation services, substance abuse prevention and expert services help to reduce substance abuse and other psychosocial problems.
-In addition, we strive to improve the standing of substance abusers and their families in society.

 The guiding principles of the A-Clinic Foundation are the respect for human dignity, confidentiality, tolerance and responsibility.

-The A-Clinic Foundation aims at equality in partnerships and complements municipal services with its expertise.
 The treatment and rehabilitation we provide has been proven to be effective and is tailored to the needs of each client.
 Goals are set together with the clients.

 Outpatient services include A-Clinics, youth clinics, substitution treatment clinics, health and social counselling centres for intravenous drug users and day activities centres.
 Outpatient work consists largely of therapy or counselling for individuals, couples, families or groups.

 Inpatient treatment is offered at detoxification centres, rehabilitation units and the Addiction Hospital.
 The most commonly provided inpatient programme is detoxification or managed withdrawal from alcohol or polydrug abuse.
 The Addiction Hospital is the only specialised hospital for the treatment of addictions in Finland.
+It provides nationwide services.

 Residential services are provided in sheltered housing units.